mzattera/b2fJ/README.md

 More info on the [project web page](https://mzattera.github.io/b2fJ/).

-bsfJ is now used to compile Java to brainfuck inside [FuckBench](https://github.com/mzattera/FuckBench)
+bsfJ is now used to run Java on brainfuck inside the [FuckBench](https://github.com/mzattera/FuckBench) project.